- Potential PhD students: please read Advice to PhD Applicants.

 - Ivet Pitrun.
 Smoothing splines in nonparametric regression, (Ph.D., graduated 2002).
 Now a teacher at Monash College.

 - Han Lin Shang.
 Visualizing and forecasting functional time series.
 (Ph.D., graduated 2010).
 Winner of Mollie Holman doctoral medal in Business & Economics, 2010.
-Now a Lecturer at the Australian National University.
+Now an Associate Professor at the Australian National University.

 - Leanna Tedesco.
 Non-Gaussian first order autoregressive time series models.
 (M.Sc., Uni of Melbourne, graduated 1995).
 Now working for AEMO.